-Set in a small island of trees in the heart of the Liuwa Plains National Park, Matamanene Camp provides comfortable accommodation in one of the earliest protected areas in Africa.
+Set in a small island of trees in the heart of the Liuwa Plain National Park, Matamanene Camp provides comfortable accommodation in one of the earliest protected areas in Africa.

 Four spacious and comfortable fixed tents stand in a patch of forest surrounded by plains.
-Each tent offers a twin or double bed and an ensuite bathroom with hot and cold running water, and is strategically sited on a concrete base under a tree to provide shade.
+Each tent is strategically sited on a concrete base under a tree to provide shade, and is equipped with double or twin beds and an ensuite bathroom with hot and cold running water.
 The chitenje, or large central area, houses a small library, bar, seating area and dining area, with a campfire area just outside.

-With a maximum capacity of only eight guests, you are assured an intimate experience – frankly you are unlikely to see anyone else during your stay in Liuwa.
+Matamanene is the only permanent camp within Liuwa Plain National Park and with a maximum capacity of only eight guests, you are assured an intimate experience here.
 Accompanied by veteran Norman Carr safari guides, you can enjoy the rich birdlife (of up to 330 species), observe herds of wildebeest, and even follow cheetah hunting on the plains.

 This accommodation is located in:

 Liuwa is a pristine wilderness.
 Its wooded areas offer excellent birding, especially during the October rains when the remote grasslands are a carpet of wild flowers.
 And the rains bring herds of wildebeest, mingled with zebra, from across the Angolan border for Africa’s second largest migration.